cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nssp.md

 Not all counties contain reporting EDs, including in states where NSSP reports state-level data.
 A minority of these (as of June 2024) are counties without EDs, while others are only covered by the ~22% of EDs that don't yet report to the NSSP.

-NSSP notes that not every patient entering an ED is tested for the conditions of interest, so the data may undercount total cases and as a result percent visits may be biased downward.

-Our [geographic weighting approach](#geographic-weighting) assumes that the number of ED visits is proportional to the overall population of a county.
-However, in reality, there are various factors that could affect the accuracy of this assumption.

-For example, we might expect denser, more urban counties to have 1) more and larger EDs and 2) easier access to EDs.
-The first factor may mean that residents of rural counties are more likely to go to EDs in urban counties.
-The second factor may increase the total number of ED visits that the typical urban resident will make relative to the typical rural resident.
-As a result, total ED visits per capita in rural counties may be lower than total ED visits per capita in urban counties.
-If this is a strong dynamic, since our weighting approach uses population as the weights, rural counties would tend to be overrepresented in estimated values.

-Some low population counties occasionally report outliers, e.g. 33.33%, 50%, 100% of ER visits being COVID-19-related.
-We expect that these high rates are by chance, due to a small total number of ED visits in a given week.
-As of May 2024, an analysis shows around 10 unusually high values across the full history of all signals, so they are rare.

-## Source and Licensing

-This source is derived from the CDC's [Respiratory Virus Response NSSP Emergency Department Visit Trajectories dataset](https://data.cdc.gov/Public-Health-Surveillance/2023-Respiratory-Virus-Response-NSSP-Emergency-Dep/rdmq-nq56/about_data).
-There is another version of the dataset that includes [state data only](https://data.cdc.gov/Public-Health-Surveillance/2023-Respiratory-Virus-Response-NSSP-Emergency-Dep/7mra-9cq9/about_data).

-This data was originally published by the CDC, and is made available here as a convenience to the forecasting community under the terms of the original license, which is [U.S. Government Public Domain](https://www.usa.gov/government-copyright).